li-zonghan/lzh11.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
-I am Zonghan Li, a master student studying environmental planning and management at Tsinghua University.
+I am Zonghan Li, a master‘s student studying *Environmental Social Science* at Tsinghua University, supervised by Professor Yi Liu.
 Thank you for taking the time to visit my personal page.
 Please feel free to reach out to me if you have any questions or wish to collaborate on any related projects.

+Email: zh-li22@mails.tsinghua.edu.cn; lzh3603@gmail.com

+# 📰 News
+- 2024.12: Presented my poster on *Mining the potential of large languange models on nudging daily energy and water conservation* at AGU24 in Washington D.C.
+Take a look!
+- 2024.10: Awarded National Scholarship for two consecutive years.
+- 2024.09: Attended International Conference on Applied Energy in Niigata, Japan and presented my work.

 # 📖 Publications